jpmondet/Fully-Automated-K8s-deployment/README.md

 The resulting cluster is meant to be ready to try different networking solutions (and much more, of course!) without layers of abstraction that prevent to understand exactly what's happening under the hood (such as kubeadm which makes everything very ~~too~~ easy to deploy).

-We all know about most of the existing networking plugins (*Flannel, Calico, Kube-router, etc..*) but this is a hugely moving ecosystem and having a "ready-to-bench" cluster looks convenient.
+We all know about most of the existing networking plugins (*Flannel, Calico, Kube-router, etc..*) but this is a hugely moving ecosystem and having a "ready-to-bench" cluster looks pretty convenient.

 ## The network topology